-For information on regulatory restrictions on the use of capital, refer to Section 5.1.4.2. - Legal form and applicable legislation.
+For information on regulatory restrictions on the use of capital, refer to Section 5.1.4.2. - Legal form and applicable legislation

-On 1 April 2010, the Swiss Financial Market Supervisory Authority ("FINMA") revoked its decree of 26 June 2007, which it issued in conjunction with the take-over of Converium by SCOR, under the condition that all intra-group transactions or any transaction affecting the capital resources of SCOR Switzerland AG (formerly to FINMA for prior approval.
+On 1 April 2010, the Swiss Financial Market Supervisory Authority ("FINMA") revoked its decree of 26 June 2007, which it issued in conjunction with the take-over of Converium by SCOR, under the condition that all intra-group transactions or any transaction affecting the capital resources of SCOR Switzerland AG (formerly Converium AG) and exceeding a certain threshold be submitted to FINMA for prior approval.
 This reporting requirement will remain in force until 8 August 2012.